 OK, so one of the reasons Microsoft Project makes me nervous is that it seems like such A Thing.
 Like, this giant unwieldy monster that is too complex for mere mortals like me to understand.
 Project is like wanting a little light reading to kill some time, and all I can find on the bookcase is a textbook about quantum physics.

-But Tim, Innovative-e’s resident Project Portfolio Management guru, insists that it’s not scary or difficult and that the big-time processes that make Projects seem so complex and foreign all happen in the background where you don’t even see them.
+But Tim, Innovative-e’s resident Project Portfolio Management mastermind, insists that it’s not scary or difficult and that the big-time processes that make Projects seem so complex and foreign all happen in the background where you don’t even see them.
 Kind of like a car that is powerful and fast, but when you drive it, you don’t worry about what’s happening under the hood.
 You’re concerned with where the car takes you rather than what’s going on with the engine.
 Project is the vehicle that helps you get your project to where you want it to be; stop thinking about what the engine is doing, and suddenly Project seems like just this everyday thing that helps you do what you want to get done.

 A project manager will find Project to be more than helpful.
 Tim says, “It is toxic not to use Project to track your projects.”

 Remember when I mentioned dependencies in an earlier post?
 They’re a pretty critical thing in effective project management.
 Dependencies are where your resources, schedule, and plans are all linked together so you can see whether what you are trying to do in a project is actually feasible.
 And Microsoft Project links all these things for you.
 Project maps whether the conditions under which you are trying to complete your project are sufficient.
 To wit: Project tells you whether what you’re endeavoring to do is practically doable.

 All the pieces of information that you’ve tucked away into SharePoint, Excel spreadsheets, emails, and other places?
 Project glues them all together and then shows you what you have done with your available resources and time and what you can do in the future.